Blogpost · March 21, 2026

 A: Roger now has 11 tennis balls.

-The most effective CoT approach provides examples with reasoning chains.
+The most effective CoT approach provides a few examples with full reasoning chains:

 Q: If there are 3 cars in the parking lot and 2 more cars arrive, how many cars are there total?